OscarBjurestrand/php-membership/README.md

 - `pattern="[a-zA-Z0-9-]+"`
 Username must only contain letters and numbers.
 - `required`
 Username and Password cannot be empty.

+### Server-side validation
+You need to make sure that all data sent from the client is safe before reaching the database.
+Php-membership uses different methods of protecting your database from malicious data.
+- `SET NAMES utf8mb4`
+Before making a query, php-membership tells your RDBMS to expect the data to be sent with the utf8mb4 character set.
+-`stripslashes()`
+Php-membership un-quotes a quoted string before using it.